BLE-LTER/ble-handbook/handbook.md

 - lagoon: Elson East/Elson West/Simpson/Stefansson/Jago/Kaktokvik/not applicable.
 River stations are assigned the lagoon they discharge into.
 Ocean stations are assigned "not applicable." (discrete samples only)
 - station: station codes or IDs (e.g. KALD2).
 - season: under ice/break up/open water (discrete samples only)
-- date_time: date and time in YYYY-MM-DD hh:mm:ss or YYYY-MM-DD hh:mm format.
-Normally applies to instrument data.
-Exception is when archiving raw data (see dataset ID 3, hydrography), then another date time format might be ok.
-Continuous/mooring data.
+- date_time: date and time in YYYY-MM-DDThh:mm:ssZZ format, where ZZ is the timezone offset.
+Previously only applied to instrument data but is now standard on all datasets (see All Datasets section).
-- date_collected: date in YYYY-MM-DD format.
+- (deprecated) date_collected: date in YYYY-MM-DD format.
 Discrete data.
 - water_column_position: surface/bottom.
 There is also mid-column, which CP data does not use.
 Formerly we assigned river and ocean stations "not applicable" but now all shallow/river/ocean stations are assigned "surface." (discrete water samples only)
 - sample_depth (discrete water samples only)
 - [data columns, including notes]